linux-integrity/ima-doc/policy-syntax.rst

 An Action is often followed by :ref:`policy-syntax-conditions`.
 Without conditions, the rule matches anything.
-Such a rule typically follows a set of _dont rules.
+Such a rule typically follows a set of "dont\_" rules.

 The meta-data has either a hash or a signature.

 -  ``measure`` - add a measurement to the IMA event log and the TPM PCR
 -  ``dont_measure`` - do not measure the event
 -  ``appraise`` - evaluate a file’s integrity.
 A file’s integrity may be a file hash or signature.
+Appraisal requires a :ref:`func` condition.
 -  ``dont_appraise`` - do not appraise the event
 -  ``audit`` - include the file hash into the audit log.
 There is no dont_audit.